Disclaimer: This story contains details of domestic abuse that may be upsetting to some.

 It came to 2020 and I had instructed a solicitor to try and get the sale of the property moving.
 By this stage, my ex was paying me monthly, but when he felt like it, and he owed me over $2,400.
 I was still paying all the bills for the property and my solicitor advised me to cancel them.
 This caused a massive uproar with my ex partner and he demanded all the money back.
 Again, causing more stress in my life I didn’t need.
 His court hearing for his breach also came up and he pleaded guilty — receiving a restraining order for 6 months, 100 hours community service, and 2 fines.
 I didn’t have to go to court as he pleaded guilty, and it was a massive weight off my shoulders.
 However, he then stopped paying for the mortgage all together.

 My solicitor and I tried many ways to get my ex partner to sell the property.
-I tried mediation, which I wasn’t eligible for due to domestic abuse.
+I tried mediation, which I wasn’t eligible for due to domestic violence.
 I agreed to give him half the profit.
 I then offered to do all the work and give him half.
 And in the end, I offered to give him the whole profit when the sale was finished, which he still refused.
 I was paying in full and by May 2020 I couldn’t do it anymore and applied for a holiday payment.
 He started to pay in June and July, which my solicitor advised him I had a holiday payment.
 He then started to become abusive and controlling, and as my solicitor said, ‘bullying’ through letters and threatening me.
 I had to come to the decision to stop paying the mortgage.
 This was really difficult for me working in the financial sector, but I had no choice.
 I did not want to be tied down to him anymore and have him try to control every aspect of my life.

 I wanted to be free and this was the only option.
 He is still living in this property, not paying, and my missed payments made me go into default with a bad credit rating.
 It isn’t fair but it’s the only way I can get him out of my life for good.
 I am currently experiencing what they call post separation abuse, financial abuse, and economic abuse.
 At the moment, I have no other options and have to live with this.
 Throughout this whole ordeal, I have had many down days.
 I have been unable to leave my house on my own.
 The only time I do is to go to my car, and I lock it as soon as I enter it.
 I haven’t gone around the area like I would to the shops, to the pub, or any restaurants I loved to do before.